 The managers' early response to the crisis was to sell a main position that was in an industry they don't expect to recover very quickly and to reinvest in a food distribution firm in which it had already successfully cashed out.
-With its share price having crashed 90%, Legion's co-founder Ted White saw an opportunity in shop he already knew well.
+With its share price having crashed 90%, Legion's co-founder Ted

+White saw an opportunity in a shop he already knew well.

-Legion also moved into a ne communication/infrastructure firm that the managers believe should execute wel a Covid-19 restricted enviro ment and beyond.
-"About h our core investments are in businesses that should thri during lock-down and economic uncertainty," explain White.
+Legion also moved into a new communication/infrastructure firm that the managers believe should execute well in a Covid-19 restricted environment and beyond.
+"About half our core investments are in businesses that should thrive during lock-down and economic uncertainty," explains White.

-The sudden market crash did indeed create a host of potential buying opportunit across the 700 companies Legion tracks.
-The problen many of these companies also saw their potential target values recalibrated downwards.
-And herein lies the challenge of identifying truly deep value opportunit na during a pandemic, explains White. ew - ร เปิ in on- nalf เve - เร Many assumptions must be made in estimating forward valuations.
+The sudden market crash did indeed create a host of potential buying opportunities across the 700 companies Legion tracks.
+The problem: many of these companies also saw their potential target values recalibrated downwards.
+And herein lies the challenge of identifying truly deep value opportunities during a pandemic, explains White.

+Many assumptions must be made in estimating forward valuations.
 With the constant flood of data and opinions about how the crisis will further unfold, White admits it's difficult to distinguish between accurate signals versus noise.
-He feels "one can't even be particularly cer- tain how the rest of the year will play out." ties s That's pretty much the chal- lenge facing managers of all strategies. m: s J ties Running a concentrated book, however, enables Legion to better focus on its few invest- ments than managers running much larger portfolios.
+He feels "one can't even be particularly certain how the rest of the year will play out."

+That's pretty much the challenge facing managers of all strategies.

+Running a concentrated book, however, enables Legion to better focus on its few investments than managers running much larger portfolios.
 This helps White's team to be far more certain about which companies can maintain sufficient liquidity and access to capital to survive the lock down and additional waves of the pandemic with business plans that can be expected to thrive regardless of an uncertain future.

-SS&C GLOBEOP FORWARD REDEMPTION INDICATOR